MJCliffe/PASCal/README.md

 <img width="300px" align="center" src="./src/PASCal/static/images/PASCal_logo_v1.png">
 </div>

 Principal Axis Strain Calculator (PASCal) is a web tool designed to help scientists analyse non-ambient lattice parameter data.
 It is written entirely in Python, using plotly to visualise the data, and as a web tool the code is designed to be used online, though it can be used offline with a local flask instance or by adapting the code for your own applications.
-The web tool is available at [pascal-notts.azurewebsites.net](https://pascal-notts.azurewebsites.net), the code at [MJCliffe/PASCal](https://github.com/MJCliffe/PASCal) on GitHub.
+The web tool is available at [pascalapp.co.uk](https://pascalapp.co.uk), the code at [MJCliffe/PASCal](https://github.com/MJCliffe/PASCal) on GitHub, and the documentation at [docs.pascalapp.co.uk](https://docs.pascalapp.co.uk).

 A paper summarising the original motivation and theory behind PASCal is published at [J. Appl.
 Cryst.
 (2012).
 45, 1321-1329](https://doi.org/10.1107/S0021889812043026) ([arXiv](http://arxiv.org/pdf/1204.3007.pdf)).
 Please cite this if you use PASCal in a publication.
 This publication was produced for a previous version of PASCal and so description of the software itself is out of date.
 PASCal is designed might not be the most appropriate method for full analysis of your data, so please read the sections below on [errors](#errors), [fitting](#fitting) and [strains](#strain-calculation) if you have particular needs.

 # Quick start

 PASCal takes experimentally determined lattice parameters measured as a function of a parameter (temperature, pressure or state of charge), then calculates the strain matrix, diagonalises this matrix to find the principal strains, and then carries out fits to simple functions to get summary metrics.
 Paste your data in, click calculate and see the results!
 There are helpful tips on hover, but more detailed information is below.

 ## Input